-Another type of action to address NELs-BES is adaptation of livelihood strategies.
-The IPCC (2022a) cautions that such livelihood changes are highly dynamic and often remain reactive to the current risk and loss, which can pose the risk of maladaptive shifts, for example towards intensification of farming leading to deforestation.
-Nevertheless, adapting livelihood strategies can evidently be an efficient action to respond to NELs-BES.
-Examples from Kenya and the Solomon Islands (Unitarian Universalist Service Committee, 2024; Secretariat of the Platform on Disaster Displacement and the Global Network of Civil Society Organisations for Disaster Reduction, 2024) show different, small-scale interventions, such as adjusting agricultural practices to mitigate climate impacts on agroecosystems and developing water harvesting techniques to sustain freshwater supply.
-In Vanuatu, fishermen are adapting to the loss of coral reef fish by introducing backyard tilapia farming (Waiwai et al., 2023).
-Such adaptation measures are particularly relevant for communities whose livelihoods directly depend on ecosystems and their services, such as small-scale fisher who depend on the provision of climate-sensitive marine resources for securing food and income.
-Livelihood strategies can also be diversified to reduce the dependency on the livelihood that is impacted by NELs-BES.
-For instance, in Kenya, women diversify their livelihoods to reduce their dependency on ecosystems.
-These practices often focus on women as the main recipient of capacity building initiatives and investments, to also support empowerment and gender equity (Secretariat of the Platform on Disaster Displacement and the Global Network of Civil Society Organisations for Disaster Reduction, 2024).
+Another type of action to avert, minimize and address NELs-BES is adaptation of livelihood strategies.
+The IPCC (2022a) cautions that such livelihood changes are highly dynamic and often remain reactive to any ongoing risk and loss, posing the risk of maladaptive shifts like intensification of farming, which in turns leads to deforestation.
+Nevertheless, adapting livelihood strategies can evidently be an efficient action to avert, minimize and address NELs-BES.
+Examples from Kenya and the Solomon Islands (Unitarian Universalist Service Committee, 2024; Secretariat of the Platform on Disaster Displacement and the Global Network of Civil Society Organisations for Disaster Reduction, 2024) include different, small-scale interventions, such as adjusting agricultural practices to mitigate climate change impacts on agroecosystems and developing water harvesting techniques to sustain freshwater supply.
+In Vanuatu, fishers are adapting to the loss of coral reef fish by introducing backyard tilapia farming (Waiwai et al., 2023).
+Such adaptation measures are particularly relevant for communities whose livelihoods directly depend on ecosystems and their services, such as small-scale fishers who depend on the provision of climate-sensitive marine resources for securing food and income.

+Adapting livelihood strategies can evidently be an efficient action to avert, minimize and address NELs-BES.
+Livelihood strategies can also be diversified to reduce dependency on the livelihood that is impacted by NELs-BES.
+For instance, in Kenya, women are diversifying their livelihoods to reduce their dependency on ecosystems.
+These practices often focus on women as the main recipient of capacity-building initiatives and investments in order to also support empowerment and gender equity (Secretariat of the Platform on Disaster Displacement and the Global Network of Civil Society Organisations for Disaster Reduction, 2024).

-Developing community capacities to cope with and adapt to NELs-BES
+2.B.vi Developing community capacities to cope with and adapt to NELs-BES

-Developing community capacities is also key to accelerating action to address NELs-BES and their cascading impacts on communities.
-McNamara et al. (2021) found that, in the context of Pacific small Island states, people affected by NELs-BES strongly prefer education and training to increase their capacity to reduce the risk of and to enable coping with and adapting to these losses.
-Such capacity development can include training programs in community-led coastal and marine resource protection, as it is provided in Vanuatu (Waiwai et al., 2023; Stephens et al., 2023), which can enhance sustainable ecosystem management and thereby reduce NELs-BES.
-Developing capacity strengthens the agency of communities to actively avert, minimize and address NELs-BES and to not just passively face the impacts of climate change.
+Developing capacity strengthens the agency of communities to actively avert, minimize and address NELs-BES, rather than passively facing the impacts of climate change.
+Developing community capacities is also key to accelerating action to avert, minimize and address NELs-BES and their cascading impacts on communities.
+McNamara et al. (2021) found that, in the context of Pacific small Island states, people affected by NELs-BES strongly prefer education and training to enable them to reduce the risk of these losses, and to help them cope with, and adapt to, them.
+Such capacity development can include training programmes in community-led coastal and marine resource protection, such as that provided in Vanuatu (Waiwai et al., 2023; Stephens et al., 2023), which can enhance sustainable ecosystem management and thereby reduce NELs-BES.
+Developing capacity strengthens the agency of communities to actively avert, minimize and address NELs-BES, rather than passively facing the impacts of climate change.